HuangFuSL/HuangFuSL.github.io/docs/index.md

 There are cross-links in the site which require metadata defined in the page, so the project should be built before `mkdocs serve` is executed.
-The exported metadata is saved in `meta.json` after a build is successfully built.
+The exported metadata is saved in `meta.json` after a build is successfully executed.
 To build the site, execute the following command:

 ```bash
 mkdocs build -d build